Albert-Z-Guo/Networking/02 Partial Reliable Transport Protocol/README.md

-# Networking
+# Selective Repeat and Go-Back-N Protocols

 ## Project Description
-This project implements a partial reliable transfer protocol with a sender and a receiver, both running on top of UDP.

-This protocol has two parameters: a maximum allowed loss rate a ∈ [0, 100] and a window size w.
-Assume both sender and receiver have the same window size w and at any given moment, except for the very beginning, the receiver should receive at least (100 - a) percent of the packets from the sender.
+This project implements Selective Repeat Protocol and Go-Back-N protocol.
 The emulated UDP connection is expected to drop and corrupt packets randomly.

 ### Message format
 The sender will be called by user to send arbitrary payloads.
 Each payload will form a MSG packet and managed by the sender for delivery.